-- References in this notice to “Linklaters”, “we”, “us” or “our” are references to Linklaters LLP and the other “Linklaters BCR Group Entities” (as defined in and listed in schedule 2 of our Binding Corporate Rules (“BCRs”), which can be found on our website here).
+References in this notice to “Linklaters”, “we”, “us” or “our” are references to Linklaters LLP and the other “Linklaters BCR Group Entities” (as defined in and listed in schedule 2 of our Global Binding Corporate Rules (“Global BCRs”) and Schedule 2 of our UK Binding Corporate Rules (“UK BCRs”)), which can be found on our website.
 Linklaters LLP is a limited liability partnership established under English law whose registered office is at One Silk Street, London EC2Y 8HQ, England.

-- We recognise that the use and disclosure of personal data has important implications for us and for the individuals whose personal data we process.
+We recognise that the use and disclosure of personal data has important implications for us and for the individuals whose personal data we process.
 Most of our offices operate in countries which regulate the use, and impose restrictions on overseas transfers, of personal data.
-To ensure that we handle personal data properly, we have adopted a global approach to privacy compliance, as evidenced by our BCRs.
-A copy of our BCRs is available on our website at the address provided above.
-Alternatively, you can request a copy of our BCRs at any time by contacting us at firstname.lastname@example.org.
+To ensure that we handle personal data properly, we have adopted a global approach to privacy compliance, as evidenced by our Global BCRs and our UK BCRs.
+Copies of our BCRs and our UK BCRs are available on our website at the address provided above.
+Alternatively, you can request a copy of the Global BCRs and/or the UK BCRs at any time by contacting us at firstname.lastname@example.org.

-- Our privacy notice is available here.
-You can request a copy of this notice at any time by contacting us at email@example.com.
+Our privacy notice is available on https://www.linklaters.com/en/legal-notices/privacy-portal.
+You can request a copy of this notice at any time by contacting us at firstname.lastname@example.org.

-- This notice aims to give you information about how Linklaters collects and processes your personal data.
-It is important that you read this notice together with any other notices we may provide on specific occasions when we are collecting or processing your personal data, so that you are fully aware of how and why we are using your personal data.
+This notice aims to give you information about how Linklaters collects and processes your personal data when you use our Website.
+It is important that you read this notice together with our Cookie Notice and any other notices we may provide on specific occasions when we are collecting or processing your personal data, so that you are fully aware of how and why we are using your personal data.
 This notice supplements the other notices and is not intended to override them.

-- Our Global Head of Law & Compliance oversees compliance with data protection within Linklaters.
-If you have any questions about this notice, including any requests to exercise your rights, please contact our Global Head of Law & Compliance using the contact details set out below:
+Our Global Head of Regulatory Compliance oversees compliance with data protection within Linklaters.
+If you have any questions about this notice, including any requests to exercise your rights, please contact our Global Head of Regulatory Compliance using the contact details set out below:

 Linklaters LLP, One Silk Street, London EC2Y 8HQ